Eschatologue/CM_wiki/docs/character-creation/origin/species/halfling.md

 ### Naturally Stealthy

-You can take the :rsc-a: **Hide** action even when you are obscured only by a creature that is at least one size larger than you.
+You can take the **:rsc-a: Hide**{ .rsc } action even when you are obscured only by a creature that is at least one size larger than you.